 There are many commercial lots and garages downtown.
 The usual fee is $2 for the first 20 minutes, $5 per hour and $15 per day.
 Theater district parking garages charge $6 on weekends, beginning at 5 p.m. on Friday.
 Some places of business compensate for parking fees by stamping your parking ticket.

 Sales TaxMunicipalities may impose additional rates of up to 2 percent on the statewide 6.25 percent sales tax.
 Sales tax in the city of Houston is 8.25 percent; rates vary in the suburbs.
 The hotel occupancy tax in Houston is 17 percent.

 HospitalsCypress Fairbanks Medical Center, (281) 890-4285; Memorial Hermann–Texas Medical Center, (713) 704-4000; Houston Northwest Medical Center, (281) 440-1000; Houston Methodist Hospital, (713) 790-3311; Baylor St. Luke's Medical Center, (832) 355-1000; West Houston Medical Center, (281) 558-3444.

-Air TravelHouston has two airports.
-George Bush Intercontinental Airport (IAH), 23 miles north of downtown on US 59, is served by major domestic and international airlines.
-William P. Hobby Airport (HOU) to the south handles domestic flights and, beginning in 2015, flights to Mexico and the Caribbean via Southwest Airlines.
+Air TravelHouston has two airports for visitors with airline flights.
+Bush Intercontinental Airport (IAH), 23 miles north of downtown on US 59, is served by major domestic and international airlines.
+William P. Hobby Airport (HOU) to the south handles domestic flights and, flights to Mexico and the Caribbean via Southwest Airlines.

 Rental CarsHertz, 2120 Louisiana St., offers discounts to AAA members; phone (713) 652-0436 or (800) 654-3080.